Supplies

 PENCILS

--Albrecht Durer Faber-Castell x 12 colours of your choice (water soluble pencils)
+-Albrecht Durer Faber-Castell colours of your choice (water soluble pencils)

 -Pencil Sharpener